Every Organization Needs a Budget

 Defining Your Fiscal Year

-The fiscal year of an organization is set in the by-laws and it serves as the time frame in which all of the organization’s financial transactions occur.
+The fiscal year of an organization is set in the bylaws and it serves as the time frame in which all of the organization’s financial transactions occur.
 Typically lasting 12 months, the fiscal year need not align with the calendar year.
 Instead, the dates that your organization selects should take into account three things:

 Preparing and Finalizing the Budget

-Source for preparing your own budget:
+More resources for preparing your own budget

 Managing the Budget